kiwicommerce/magento2-admin-activity/README.md

 ### **Installation**

- 1. Install using Composer
+ 1. Composer Installation
       - Navigate to your Magento root folder<br />
             `cd path_to_the_magento_root_directory`<br />
       - Then run the following command<br />
           `composer require kiwicommerce/module-admin-activity`<br/>
       - Make sure that composer finished the installation without errors.

- 2. Install manually
+ 2. Command Line Installation
       - Backup your web directory and database.
-      - Download Admin Activity Log installation package from <a href="https://github.com/kiwicommerce/magento2-admin-activity/releases/download/v1.0.2/kiwicommerce-admin-activity-v102.zip">here</a>.
+      - Download Admin Activity Log installation package from <a href="https://github.com/kiwicommerce/magento2-admin-activity/releases/download/v1.0.3/kiwicommerce-admin-activity-v103.zip">here</a>.
       - Upload contents of the Admin Activity Log installation package to your Magento root directory.
       - Navigate to your Magento root folder<br />
           `cd path_to_the_magento_root_directory`<br />